jayfreestone/priority-plus/README.md

 - Provides a class hook to style the menu differently when all items are in the overflow/hidden.
 - Provides a way to update the overflow toggle button with the hidden item count.

-The UMD build comes in at roughly 7kb, 2kb after `gzip`.
+Comes in at under 2.5kb after `gzip`.

 ## What is it